davevad93/rest-countries-django-app/README.md

 ## - Introduction -

 **Rest Countries Info APP** is a small Django project that utilize [REST Countries API](https://restcountries.com/) and [Wikipedia API](https://www.mediawiki.org/wiki/API:Main_page) to provide specific information about countries around the world.
-The project is built using Python 3.12, JavaScript, Bootstrap 5, HTML5, CSS3, and JSON.
+The project is built using Python 3.12, JavaScript, Bootstrap 5, HTML5 and CSS3.

 ## - Requirements -